Carmakers vie for pole position in post-sanctions Iran

 Peugeot now enjoys a head start despite its 2012 decision to stop supporting Iranian re-assembly of outdated European-made models under pressure from GM, then a shareholder.

-Manufacturing partner Iran Khodro, the country’s biggest carmaker, instead began souring parts for the Peugeot 405 sedan and 206 subcompact from intermediaries - effectively restoring the brand’s near-30 percent market share.
+Manufacturing partner Iran Khodro, the country’s biggest carmaker, instead began sourcing parts for the Peugeot 405 sedan and 206 subcompact from intermediaries - effectively restoring the brand’s near-30 percent market share.

-Iranian registrations of “unauthorized” Peugeot cars are currently running at about 350,000 annually, according to the French carmaker, which does not book the sales in its accounts.
+Iranian registrations of “unauthorised” Peugeot cars are currently running at about 350,000 annually, according to the French carmaker, which does not book the sales in its accounts.

 To maintain that foothold as the market opens, Peugeot plans to invest in full Iranian production of new models using its latest architectures and engines, for domestic sales as well as export.
 Talks underway with potential partners are “most advanced” with Iran Khodro, the company told Reuters on Tuesday.